Vitamin D toxicity can happen if you take too many vitamin D supplements. Even high levels that do not cause toxicity can be harmful.

 Vitamin D toxicity is rare, but it does occur with extremely high doses.

-It usually develops over time, since extra vitamin D can build up in the body.
+It usually develops over time, since extra vitamin D can build up in your body.

-Nearly all vitamin D overdoses result from taking high amounts of vitamin D supplements.
+Nearly all vitamin D overdoses result from taking high doses of vitamin D supplements.

 It’s almost impossible to get too much vitamin D from sunlight or food.

-This is a detailed article about vitamin D toxicity and how much of it is considered to be too much.
+This is a detailed article about vitamin D toxicity and how much vitamin D is considered too much.

-Vitamin D toxicity implies that vitamin D levels in the body are so high that they cause harm.
+Vitamin D toxicity occurs when vitamin D levels in your body are so high that they cause harm.

 Vitamin D is a fat-soluble vitamin.
-In contrast to water-soluble vitamins, the body has no easy way of getting rid of fat-soluble vitamins.
+In contrast to water-soluble vitamins, your body has no easy way to get rid of fat-soluble vitamins.

-For this reason, excessive amounts may build up inside the body.
+For this reason, excessive amounts may build up in your body.

 The exact mechanism behind vitamin D toxicity is complicated and isn’t fully understood at this point.

-However, we know that the active form of vitamin D functions in a similar way as a steroid hormone.
+However, we know that the active form of vitamin D functions similarly to a steroid hormone.

 It travels inside cells, telling them to turn genes on or off.

-However, when vitamin D intake is extreme, the levels can become so high that there isn’t any room left on the receptors or carrier proteins.
+However, when vitamin D intake is extremely high, your levels can become so high that there isn’t any room left on the receptors or carrier proteins.

-This may lead to elevated levels of “free” vitamin D in the body, which may travel inside cells and overwhelm the signaling processes affected by vitamin D.
+This may lead to elevated levels of “free” vitamin D in your body, which may travel inside cells and overwhelm the signaling processes affected by vitamin D.

-One of the main signaling processes has to do with increasing the absorption of calcium from the digestive system (
+One of the main signaling processes has to do with increasing the absorption of calcium from your digestive system and bones (3).

-High calcium levels can cause various symptoms, and the calcium can also bind to other tissues and damage them.
-This includes the kidneys.
+High calcium levels can cause various symptoms.
+The calcium can bind to other tissues, including your kidneys, and damage them.

-Vitamin D toxicity is also termed hypervitaminosis D. It implies that vitamin D levels in the body are so high that they cause harm, leading to hypercalcemia and other symptoms.
+Vitamin D toxicity is also called hypervitaminosis D. It happens when vitamin D levels in your body are so high that they cause harm, leading to high calcium levels and other effects.

 Vitamin D is an essential vitamin, and almost every cell in your body has a receptor for it (

-It’s produced in the skin when it’s exposed to sun.
+It’s produced in your skin when you are exposed to sun.

-The main dietary sources of vitamin D are fish liver oils and fatty fish (
+You also absorb vitamin D from foods you eat.
+Natural sources of vitamin D include fish liver oils and fatty fish (

-Guidelines for blood levels of vitamin D are as follows (
+Guidelines for blood levels of vitamin D from the National Institutes of Health (NIH) are as follows (

 Vitamin D toxicity is generally caused by excessive doses of vitamin D supplements, not by diet or sun exposure (

-Although vitamin D toxicity is a very rare condition, recent increases in supplement use may lead to an increase in reported cases.
+Although vitamin D toxicity is rare, recent increases in supplement use are thought to have led to an increase in reported cases (

-This is 10–25 times the recommended upper limit, in repeated doses.
-Individuals with vitamin D toxicity usually have blood levels above 150 ng/mL (375 nmol/L).
+Individuals with vitamin D toxicity usually have blood levels above 150 ng/mL (375 nmol/L) (

-Several cases have also been caused by errors in manufacturing, when the supplements had 100–4,000 times higher amounts of vitamin D than stated on the package (
+Some cases have also been caused by errors in manufacturing or labeling, when vitamin D products contained up to 4,000 times more vitamin D than stated on the package (

-Vitamin D toxicity is usually reversible, but severe cases may eventually cause kidney failure and calcification of the arteries (
+Vitamin D toxicity is treatable, but severe cases may eventually cause kidney failure, irregular heartbeat, and calcification of soft tissues such as arteries (

-Early symptoms of hypercalcemia include nausea, vomiting, diarrhea, constipation, and weakness (
+Early symptoms of hypercalcemia include loss of appetite, nausea, vomiting, diarrhea, and constipation (

-Treating vitamin D intoxication includes avoiding sun exposure and eliminating all dietary and supplemental vitamin D.
+Treating vitamin D intoxication includes eliminating all vitamin D and calcium supplements (

-A doctor may also correct your calcium levels with increased salt and fluids, often by intravenous saline.
+A doctor may also correct your calcium levels with increased salt and fluids, often using intravenous saline.
+Depending on the severity of your symptoms, other medications or treatments may be necessary (

-The main consequence of vitamin D toxicity is hypercalcemia, with symptoms including nausea, vomiting, weakness, and kidney failure.
-Treatment involves limiting all vitamin D intake and sun exposure.
+The main negative effect of vitamin D toxicity is hypercalcemia, with symptoms including nausea, vomiting, weakness, and kidney failure.
+Treatment involves stopping vitamin D and calcium supplements and treating high calcium levels.

 Large doses of vitamin D can be harmful, even though there may not be immediate symptoms of toxicity.

-This is one reason why vitamin D toxicity is so difficult to detect.
+This is one reason vitamin D toxicity is so difficult to detect.

-To be safe, do not exceed the 4,000 IU (100 mcg) upper limit without consulting a doctor or dietitian.
+Do not exceed the UL of 4,000 IU (100 mcg) without consulting a doctor or dietitian.
+Over time, even amounts less than the UL could potentially have negative health effects (

-Vitamin D toxicity usually develops over time, and the harmful effects are very complex.
-Large doses may cause damage, despite a lack of noticeable symptoms.
+Vitamin D toxicity can develop over time, and the harmful effects are very complex.
+Large doses may cause damage even if you have no symptoms.

-Vitamin D toxicity can have devastating health effects, which may not show up until months or even years after starting to take high doses.
+Vitamin D toxicity can have devastating health effects, which may not show up until months or even years after you start taking high doses.

-Larger doses have not been linked with any additional health benefits, and may therefore be completely unnecessary.
+Large doses have not been linked with any additional health benefits and may therefore be unnecessary.

-An occasional high dose of vitamin D is sometimes used to treat a deficiency, but always consult with a doctor or dietitian before taking a large dose.
+High doses of vitamin D are sometimes used to treat a deficiency, but you should always consult a doctor or dietitian before starting any supplements or increasing the amount you take.

-As with many other things in nutrition, more does not always equal better.
+As with many other aspects of nutrition, more does not always equal better.

 You can find more info about vitamin D on this page: Vitamin D 101 — A Detailed Beginner’s Guide.